 Academic progress of students will be made available to the students at a period approximately every five weeks during a semester.
 Deficiency reports will be made available for students who are not performing up to their potential even if they are making passing grades.
-At the end of each semester, final grades of each student in each class taken will be made available to the student and may also be mailed to the students after submitting a "Grade Report Request" form to the Registrar.
+At the end of each semester, final grades of each student in each class taken will be made available to the student.
 All WTC students have access to their grades through "MyWTC" on the WTC website.